Meet the Staff

 NEON's Operations Coordinator Debra Smith, is a 10-year resident of Cove, OR.
 She attended Eastern Oregon University and graduated in 2015 with a Bachelors in Business Administration, with a dual concentration of International Business and Marketing.
 When not working or studying, she tries to find time for volunteer work, especially at the local animal shelter.

 Debra became NEON's Operations Coordinator after working for a year as NEON's Fiscal/Office Assistant.
 As the Operations Coordinator, she provides office and technical support to staff members, performs the bookkeeping duties, manages vendor contracts, handles NEON's accounts payable and receivables, and various other functions.
 As head of NEON's small Marketing Committee, Debra tries to find ways for NEON to use Social Media "Guerilla Techniques", to help conserve resources for outreach and other programs.
-Debra handles most of the smaller community donation requests: funds that NEON uses for training supplies or for outreach giveaway items.
+Debra handles most of the smaller community donation requests: funds that NEON uses for training supplies or outreach giveaway items.

 Edna Murrieta, Training and Outreach Associate